almereyda/awesome-starred/by-topic-sorted.md

 ## sass

+- [cleggacus/my-paste-bin](https://github.com/cleggacus/my-paste-bin) - A simple pastebin webapp made with tRPC, Next.js and MongoDB.
+- [dhzdhd/codebin](https://github.com/dhzdhd/codebin) - A pastebin like service with syntax highlighting and a public api
 - [Andy-set-studio/hylia](https://github.com/Andy-set-studio/hylia) - Hylia is a lightweight Eleventy starter kit to help you to create your own blog or personal website.
 - [ygoex/yetty](https://github.com/ygoex/yetty) - Yet another 11ty boilerplate to start a new website with optional blog.
 This boilerplate is based on eleventy-base-blog et al.
 - [negrel/hugo-theme-pico](https://github.com/negrel/hugo-theme-pico) - :black_circle: Pico is a minimalist, readable, responsive, light and beautiful Hugo theme.